llnl/benchpark/docs/generate-multiple-binaries.rst

 .. code-block:: console

-  ramble -P -D workspace/quicksilver/ruby-gcc/workspace on ramble -P -D workspace/quicksilver/ruby-intel/workspace on
+  ramble --workspace-dir workspace/quicksilver/ruby-gcc/workspace on ramble --workspace-dir workspace/quicksilver/ruby-intel/workspace on

 However, we can manually combine each ``execute_experiment`` file into a single script, allowing us to run both binaries on the same node.
 An example script for this is available at ``examples/multiple_binaries/combine_executable.py``